Taxation of Trusts under the German Inheritance and Gift Tax Act

 The transfer of German domestic property (Inlandsvermögen) is subject to German gift or inheritance tax irrespective of the tax residence of the transferor or transferee.

-Contrary to U.S. federal estate tax, German inheritance tax (Erbschaftsteuer) does not attach to the estate itself, but instead to the acquisition of each beneficiary.
+Contrary to an estate tax (e.g., UK IHT or South African Estate Duty), the German inheritance tax (Erbschaftsteuer) does not attach to the estate itself, but instead to the acquisition of each beneficiary.
 Consequently, tax-free exemptions are granted per capita, and the tax rate depends on the value of the acquisition of the beneficiary and not the total value of the estate.

 The applicable tax rates and the tax-free exemptions are dependent on the familial relationship between the deceased and the beneficiary.